Parl braces for stormy session as TMC says oppn to stop India from turning into ‘elected autocracy’ | Politics

 The Cabinet Committee on Parliament Affairs has recommended that the winter session be held from November 29 to December 23, according to sources.

-Another senior TMC leader said on condition of anonymity that the floor coordination strategy with other opposition camps will be taken up for discussion during a party meeting.
+Another senior TMC leader said on the condition of anonymity that the floor coordination strategy with other opposition camps will be taken up for discussion during a party meet.

 ''The Pegasus row will also be raised in Parliament.
 The government can't evade dialogue on this issue.
 But our strategy will be decided during a meeting chaired by our party supremo and parliamentary party chairperson Mamata Banerjee next week.
 During the meeting, the floor coordination strategies with other opposition parties will also be discussed,'' he explained.